rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

   (aka. first-to-last (FTL)), right-to-left (RTL) (aka. last-to-first (LTF))

 <!-- ======================================================================= -->
-## Depth-first search (DFS)
+## depth-first search (DFS)

 The traversal of a tree is referred to as a depth-first (DFS) search, if all the nodes of a branch are visited before the nodes of any other branch.

+Note that the `firstChild` and `nextSibling` node properties are needed.
+That is, the underlying node tree must be an ordered rooted tree of nodes.

 **FTL, DFS, Pre-order tree traversal**